thousandbrainsproject/tbp.monty/rfcs/0000_RL_model_free_for_motor_system.md

    ↓
 **RLGoalApproachController** computes **State Vector** using **goal_pose** as well as sensory patch input and proprioceptive information.
    ↓
-**At the begining for new states** it needs to learn before inference
+**At the begining for new states** it needs to learn before inference.
    ↓
 **RL Q-leraning with HNSW + kNN + Gaussian Kernel Interpolation** working with discrete actions.
-Action Selection with **Heuristic-Guided Exploration**.
+[What is Action](#montyactionspace)
+Actions are selected using [Heuristic-Guided Exploration](#heuristic-guided-exploration) approach.
 Objective: To obtain smart behavior and training data for SAC.
 HNSW graph points collection (gathering experience).
 Copying of **successful traces into replay buffer**.
 **HNSWStateStore** stores **State Vector**, actions, Q-values.
 Upon reaching a certain threshold of successful validation operations moves to next step of learning.
    ↓
 **Behavioral cloning (BC)** — method of imitation learning in which an agent learns to imitate the behavior of an expert by directly copying his actions based on data.
-Translation of discrete actions from replay buffer into continuous ones.
+BC is the simplest form of imitation learning: we teach the robot's policy as a supervised learning task—to predict the action of an expert based on observation.
+It can be used as independent approach but usually used as supplement before SAC or other off-policy RL algorithm.
+Translation of HNSW 18D discrete action space from replay buffer into Parameterized SAC continuous action space.
+Replacing of 8 direction MoveTangentially with one action with two parameters: angle_deg, distance.
+Others actions are stays the same.
+Main defference will be during SAC training when paramters can be any value, not fixed config free_step, rotation_step, surface_step.
+   ↓
 **Train a SAC Actor policy using supervised learning loss** to have a continuous policy that copying the behavior of a discrete policy.
    ↓
 **Warm-start to run RL SAC training with Critic policy** as well using the Actor policy weights from the BC.